 The History and Origins of Latte

-Latte, also known as café latte, is a popular espresso-based drink that is believed to be originated in Italy in the 19th century.
+Latte, also known as café latte, is a popular espresso-based drink that is believed to have originated in Italy in the 19th century.

 When in Italy, it’s important to note that “latte” actually means just “milk” in Italian.
 So, if you want to order a latte, be sure to ask for a “cafe latte” instead, or else you might end up with just a cup of hot milk.